 CC: Any fond memories after the victory?

 BS: The moment the last wicket fell I ran in from long to collect a stump as a souvenir.
 By the time I had reached there the crowd had taken over and I was engulfed in the huge mass of people.
 Funnily, all of them were trying to take away the stump from me!
 I managed to retain it, though, and return to the pavilion safely.
-Only Roger Binny, Madan Lal and me have that World Cup stump.
+Only Roger Binny, Madan Lal and me have stumps from the final.